Turkish Kangal Temperament: A proud guarding angel of ancient lineage

-With their proud demeanour and proud history, the Turkish Kangal is a breed that often intrigues people.
+With their proud demeanour and notable history, the Turkish Kangal is a breed that intrigues people.
 The dogs are known for their calm temperament and often serve as loyal livestock protectors.

 History of the Turkish Kangal Dog

 This extraordinary breed originated in Turkey, in the Kangal province.
 In their native country, they're known as "Karabash", meaning "black head" in Turkish.
 Three standard breed colours are accepted by the British Kennel Club: Cream, dun, and fawn.
 Therefore, the Kangal must always have a black mask.

 This dog was bred as a herder and guardian of sheep flocks.
 They were born to live with shepherds and livestock and scare away or kill marauding wolves and other predators.
 Their size is probably already doing half the job, as a male dog can stand up to 80cm at the withers.
 There are bigger Kangals, but they were less suitable for the job of a sheep herder.

 The nomadic life made the Kangal hardy and agile as they had to live outdoors and travel great distances in hot summers and sub-zero winters.
 This led to an exquisite and fast breed.
 The Kangal has sighthound influence which contributed to their agility.
 Being bred to survive in rural areas and vast surroundings, they're perfectly adapted to withstand the harshest weather conditions.